 Have you always wanted to be a pilot?
 How about joining the Royal New Zealand Air Force?
 You’ll get to operate some of the cutting-edge military aircraft in our fleet, and also play a vital role in command and management positions throughout our organisation.
 It’s fast, tough and one of the most exciting careers in the world.

 Once you’ve completed initial pilot training and converted on to your operational aircraft, you’ll organise and conduct military operations and tasks in New Zealand and throughout the world.
-Currently this involves specialist training onto the A109 Light Utility Helicopter, P3-2K Orion, newly upgraded C-130H Hercules or Boeing 757.
+Currently this involves specialist training onto the A109 Light Utility Helicopter, NH90 Medium Utility Helicopter, P-8A Poseidon, C130 J Super Hercules or the Boeing 757.

 Initially, in your primary role as aircrew, you’ll fly as an operational Co-pilot, but with further training and experience you’ll soon make the leap to becoming a fully qualified Aircraft Captain, and then Flying Instructor.
 As a Commissioned Officer, you’ll also be required to perform military command and leadership duties, and with additional training could go on to fill senior command or executive management roles.